tascintra/nft-preview-card/README.md

 ### The challenge 🏆

-The project is to build a product preview card component for a crypto site as close as possible to the proposed design.
+The challenge was to build a product preview card component for a crypto site as close as possible to the proposed design.

 Users should be able to: